The Innocent (Baldacci novel): Plot

 Will Robie is a seasoned CIA agent and assassin who has recently returned to United States after his recent missions of eliminating Mexican drug lord and human trafficker Carlos Rivera and disgraced Saudi prince Khalil bin Talal.
 Throughout the story, Robie has a relationship with his next-door neighbor Annie Lambert, a secretary in the White House.

 Robie is given a new mission to eliminate Jane Wind, a suspected member of a terrorist cell.
 After arriving at her house, he hesitates to kill her after feeling suspicious of his mission, forcing his handler to kill the target with another assassin, causing Robie to flee the scene.

 Meanwhile, a girl named Julie Getty escapes her abusive foster parents and returns to her home when she discovers her parents have been killed by an unknown assassin, forcing her to run away.
 Robie and Julie take the same bus when the assassin follows the latter.
 Robie subdues the assassin before leaving the bus with Julie just before the bus explodes, knocking both of them out and killing everyone inside.
 Robie takes Julie to his safehouse before returning to his apartment.

 Robie is later contacted by his superior, "Blue Man", who later reveals that his latest mission was a set-up and he suspects there are traitors in the agency.
-He orders Robie to worked together with the FBI to investigate the murder and the bombing to throw their suspicions towards the former.
+He orders Robie to work together with the FBI to investigate the murder and the bombing to throw their suspicions towards the former.
 Robie and FBI agent Nicole Vance decide to track Jane's ex-husband Rick to question him, only to find his decomposed body.
 During their investigations Robie, Vance, and Julie survive numerous assassination attempts by traitors from both the FBI and CIA, and Robie discovers that Julie's father and Rick were members of the same squad during the Gulf War.
 Robie later asks Vance to look after Julie while he tries to find the mastermind behind the attack.